-The Florida River CDP processes coal bed methane gas to reduce the CO2 and water content to within pipeline specifications and compresses this gas for delivery into interstate pipeline systems.
-The plant has five (5) medium pressure gas inlets (Area 6, ECBM, Bayfield, North CDP's, Salvador) and three (3) low pressure gas inlets (Area 1 East, Area West Old, Area West New).
+The Florida River CDP processes coal bed methane gas to reduce the carbon dioxide and water content to within pipeline specifications and compress this gas for delivery into interstate pipeline systems.
+The CDP has four (4) medium pressure gas inlets and five (5) low pressure gas inlets.
+Current plant throughput averages 210 million standard cubic feet per day (MMscfd) with plant process capacity around 400 MMscfd.

-Current plant throughput averages 330 million standard cubic feet per day (MMscfd) with plant process capacity around 400 MMscfd.
-Low pressure gas (about 60 MMscfd) enters the plant through an inlet separator to remove free liquids after which it is compressed from 50 to 300 psig.
-Initial compression of low-pressure gas is done by two electric driven, glycol/fin fanned cooled screw compressors and two electric driven reciprocating compressors.
-The low-pressure gas is then commingled with medium pressure gas and treated by MethylDiethanolAmine (MDEA) sweetening, to remove CO2, followed by Triethylene Glycol (TEG) dehydration, to remove water vapor from the gas.
-The CO2 and water vapor are vented to the atmosphere.
-The gas is then compressed to 800 psig and sent to El Paso, Transwestern, or Northwest Pipeline for transport to market via interstate pipeline.
+Low pressure gas enters the plant through an inlet separator to remove free liquids after which it is compressed from 25 to 275 psig.
+Initial compression of low-pressure gas is done by two (2) electric driven, glycol/fin fanned cooled screw compressors and two (2) electric driven reciprocating compressors.
+The low-pressure gas is then commingled with medium pressure gas and sent to the dehydration (Tri-ethylene Glycol, TEG) units, to remove water vapor from the gas.